-“Peaches ‘N Cream” is a mattifying shade that brings light apricot color with warm (yellowish and orangish) undertone I guess.
+“Peaches ‘N Cream” is a mattifying shade that brings light apricot color with a warm (yellowish and orangish) undertone I guess.
 And, it’s extremely about powdery side so easily sheers out.
 I would say it may be normal; but this is something that you really need to start off your desirable, peachy look.
-I often do it to set my creases or for entire eyelid from lashline up to brow.
+I often do it to set my creases or for the entire eyelid from lashline up to brow.

 This shade is extremely simple to apply, especially for beginners tho.
 It doesn’t exaggerate or cause high intensity at all.
 You can confidently make this shade for everyday because it’s friendly and nearly close to the general skin tones.
 In contrast, Peaches ‘N Cream is muted and less pigmented.

 Luscious is a medium, copper brown, having warm undertones and a metallic finish that astoundingly reflects light.
-Gotta say this is an unique shade in the palette.
+Gotta say this is a unique shade in the palette.
 It does effortlessly deliver an impeccable, silky texture and opaque coverage that you can’t withstand.
 Moreover, it’s super buildable without annoying patchy spots as well as formulated with high-pigment and high-glitter.

 Georgia provides a sort of dusty peachy pink with warm undertones and a mattifying effect.
 Besides Peaches ‘N Cream, the palette gives another option for you in a medium tone carrying soft sweetness.
 Georgia is an ideal transition shade that naturally reaches further toward the coveted peachy look.